 Note: An operation with sideffects outputs only, have functions that return no value at all (like the one above).
-Such operation would still be called for their side-effects.
+Such operation would still be called for their side-effects, if requested in outputs.

-Tip: You may associate sideffects with other data to convey their relationships, simply by including their names in the string - in the end, it's just a string - but no enforcement will happen from graphtik.
+Tip: You may associate sideffects with other data to convey their relationships, simply by including their names in the string - in the end, it's just a string - but no enforcement will happen from graphtik, like: